Fun Places to Go Pumpkin Picking in Long Island, New York

 Firstly, those pumpkin vines have little sharp prickles.
 I would recommend having some type of gardening gloves with you along with some sheers to easily get them off the vine!

-You might also be interested in: Where to go Apple Picking on Long Island, NY!
+You might also be interested in: Best Things to do on Long Island

 F&W Schmitt’s Family Farm

-If you live in Nassau County and don’t want to drive all the way out East (I’m also a Nassau County girl) F & W Schmitt’s farm is a little closer to home in Melville!
+If you live in Nassau County and don’t want to drive all the way out East (I’m also a Nassau County girl) F & W Schmitt’s Family Farm is a little closer to home in Melville!

-F&W Schmitt’s Farm opened in 1950 and one of the best farms on Long Island to go pumpkin picking and with good reason.
+F&W Schmitt Family Farm opened in 1950 and is one of the best farms on Long Island to go pumpkin picking and with good reason.

 They have a huge field with hundreds of pumpkins lined up for you to take home.
-They also offer hayrides, inflatables (bounce house), a corn maze, farm animals, and a haunted house for some Halloween spirit.
+They also offer hayrides, a 7 acre haunted corn maze, farm animals with petting zoo, mini-golf, photo-ops, pony rides. a haunted house for some Halloween spirit, and more.

-You can also come hungry since they have lots of food at their concession stand!
+You can also come hungry since they have lots of food at their concession stand including roasted corn!

 Address: 26 Pinelawn Rd, Melville, NY 11747